XaVaMi/Object-Detection-Electrical-Elements/README.md

 # Object Detection of Electrical Elements
+This repository is part of a brief sample and report of a model for detecting objects of electrical elements that we find in switchboards and panels from low and high voltage installations.
+The model is part of a university project.

 ## Description of the project
 This project aims to detect objects in electrical installations and high-voltage switchboards, specifically: